mnsupreme/MEAN_templates/README.md

   return factory
 }])

-description: creates a new factory for angular supported filetype: .js where to find: Angular_factory.sublime-snippet
+description: creates a new factory for angular <br />
+supported filetype: .js <br />
+where to find: Angular_factory.sublime-snippet

 #angular factory function